 Consequences of Inaccessible Stations

 I admire the agencies’ efforts to be more compliant, but it’s frustrating that funding and willpower aren’t there to fully modernize most of these stations to match what the ADA required.
 After all, it’s the law.
 Agencies also have to pay close attention to other issues like geography and landmark status of surrounding edifices, but are they using them too much as excuses when trying to retrofit stations that are a century old?
 If mayors are willing to work with private entrepreneurs who promise to develop unnecessary new modes of transit, why can’t they demand investment in accessibility?
 “Instead of drilling a 12-mile tunnel below our city, how about you, Mr. Tech Genius, figure out a way to install elevators on these stations.”
-But alas, serving the needs of the unfortunate isn’t the sexiest endeavor for some politicians.
+But alas, serving the needs of the unfortunate isn’t the most attractive endeavor for some politicians.

 More realistically, temporary ramps that lay on top of stairs are a partial solution, depending on the structure of the stairwell and a transit station attendant’s physical ability to help someone up what would often be a steep-grade ramp.
 Indeed, these are cheaper than renovating a whole station.
 But despite the cost of any investment for accessibility purposes, agencies are missing out on potential ridership (and revenue).

 Aside from individuals in wheelchairs, there are others who request elevators, ramps, or even escalators, such as people who walk with crutches or canes, people who have carts full of groceries (a common sight in condensed urban areas), and people who have luggage or strollers.
 All of these folks may rather opt to hail a taxi or reserve an Uber/Lyft.
 Some of these would-be transit riders own cars themselves, and, if accessing transit is a nuisance for them, they would certainly take their cars to their destinations.
 What does that do?
 Adds more cars to the street, leading to more congestion and frustrating more people.
-For cities without adequate Bus Rapid Transit systems (and that is pretty much every U.S. city), the congestion also slows down the buses that other individuals ride to get to an accessible station.
+For cities without adequate Bus Rapid Transit systems (and that is most U.S. cities), the congestion also slows down the buses that other individuals ride to get to an accessible station.